Ellington, New York: History

+On September 8, 1865, a storm caused Twenty-eighth Creek, which runs through the southern part of the town, to turn into a terrifying river of logs and wreckage.
+Homes, stores, the Hotel, and the Baptist Church were all reportedly destroyed or washed away.
+On August 2, 1979, another terrible flood from Twenty-eighth Creek ravaged the town.
+One resident of 28th Creek Rd is reported as yelling, "Move out as many people as you can!
+There's a wall of water headed towards Ellington!".
+The flood destroyed a trailer park above the town before sending flood waters through the town proper.
+The Baptist Church sustained damage as well as the former town hall and around 40 homes.
+Town records washed out of the town hall were recovered a third of a mile away.
+The damage to the entire town was determined to be around one million dollars.
+On September 14, 1979, there was another flood although this one was much less damaging than the one just a month prior in August.

 Geography

 Ellington is located on the eastern edge of Chautauqua County, bordered by Cattaraugus County to the east.
 It is northeast of Jamestown, the largest city in Chautauqua County.
 According to the United States Census Bureau, Ellington has a total area of 94.7 km2, of which 0.04 km2, or 0.04%, is water.

 U.S. Route 62 passes east-to-south through the town, and New York State Route 83 passes through the northeast of the town parallel to Conewango Creek, a tributary of the Allegheny River.

 Adjacent towns and areas

 Ellington is south of the town of Cherry Creek and north of the town of Poland.
 To the west is the town of Gerry.
 On the east is the town of Conewango in Cattaraugus County.